 The Education team works on a range of issues, including sexual harassment, discriminatory school discipline against girls of color (particularly Black girls), discrimination against pregnant and parenting students, and anti-LGBTQ discrimination, from a range of tactics, including developing outreach materials; federal and state legislative advocacy; administrative advocacy; and litigation and filing amicus briefs.
 The intern will support this work, with duties including:

-- Legal research and analysis, for both short-term assignments and at least one longer research memo throughout the fall;
+- Legal research and analysis, for both short-term assignments and at least one longer research memo throughout the internship term;

 - Drafting factsheets, blogs, talking points, testimony, and other materials;